-It took years to finally get here – but, in 2018, it's safe to say the smart home has finally arrived.
-These gadgets can turn your dumb home into a smart hub, one that can turn your thermostat up, lock your doors, and play your music with a simple voice command.
+Although it may have taken years to become a reality for many of us, the smart home has finally arrived.
+Devices designed to turn your 'dumb' home into a smart hub are more popular than ever.
+You can now turn your thermostat up, lock your doors, and play your music with a simple voice command.

-But wading the waters of smart home products, which fall into dozens of categories, can be daunting.
-And because smart homes rely on components being able to communicate with one another, before you stock up your shopping cart with all the latest and greatest smart home gadgets, make sure they’re compatible with any other smart devices you already own including your phone, tablet and any smart speaker you already own.
+But with all of that choice, comes a lot of options, new product categories launching ever week and one daunting shopping experience.
+And, because smart homes rely on components being able to communicate with one another, before you stock up your shopping cart with all the latest and greatest smart home gadgets, you'll need to make sure they’re compatible with any other smart devices you already own including your phone, tablet and smart speaker.

-To help you start your smart home journey, or complete the technology-laden home of your dreams, we've curated a list of eight gadgets that we believe are the best smart home products you can buy.
+To help you begin on your smart home journey, or complete the technology-laden home of your dreams, we've curated a list of devices that we believe are the best smart home products you can buy right.

-Here are our recommendations for best smart home devices to get your existing house, apartment or other domicile up to speed:
+Here are our recommendations for the best smart home devices to bring your home into the future and give it a much-needed upgrade.

-- Best smart home hub: Wink Hub 2
+- Best smart display: Google Nest Hub Max

 - Best smart thermostat: Nest Thermostat E

-- Best smart security camera: NetGear Arlo Q
+- Best smart security camera: Arlo Pro 3

 - Best smart plug: Belkin WeMo Insight Smart Plug